opensearch-project/documentation-website/_dashboards/dashboards-assistant/suggest-anomaly-detector.md

 ## Viewing anomaly detector suggestions in OpenSearch Dashboards

-To view alert insights in OpenSearch Dashboards, use the following steps:
+To view anomaly detector suggestions in OpenSearch Dashboards, use the following steps:

 1. On the top menu bar, go to **OpenSearch Dashboards > Discover**.

-1. In the index pattern dropdown list, select an index pattern.
+1. From the index pattern dropdown list, select an index pattern.

-1. Select the **AI assistant** dropdown list, then select **Suggest anomaly detector**, as shown in the following image.
+1. Select the **AI assistant** dropdown list and then select **Suggest anomaly detector**, as shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/suggestAD-button.png" alt="Click the Suggest anomaly detector action">

-1. Wait for the LLM to populate the **Suggest anomaly detector** fields for creating an anomaly detector for the index pattern.
+1. Wait for the LLM to populate the **Suggest anomaly detector** fields that will be used to create an anomaly detector for the index pattern.
 Then select the **Create detector** button to create an anomaly detector, as shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/suggestAD-UI.png" alt="Suggested anomaly detector">